Shaji-Sreedharan/Consciousness/Introduction.md

 The central puzzle is evolutionary: If subjective feelings such as pain, fear, and pleasure were merely incidental by-products, natural selection should not have preserved them.
 The challenge, therefore, is to explain not only how consciousness arises, but why it exists at all.

-No one clearly describes the theories of consciousness.
+There is no clear description of the theories of consciousness.
 Everyone interprets them in their own way.
 If a theory relies on other major proven theories, it would be a major determinant.
 A definitive theory of consciousness will be the one that can show subjective experience as the optimised solution to an evolutionary fitness function.

 Contents